HQarroum/Gravatar/assets/components/gravatar.js/README.md

 ## Description

 This library covers most of the accessible interfaces exposed by the [Gravatar service](https://en.gravatar.com/site/implement/) and makes them accessible in the context of a browser or a Node.js application.
-For features requiring a bit more than simply just returning an URL to an image associated with an e-mail address, this module uses asynchronous requests accessible through a very clear promise-based API.
+For features requiring a bit more than simply just returning an URL to an image associated with an e-mail address, this module uses asynchronous requests accessible through a promise-based API to resolve remote resources.

-The [`es6-promise`](https://www.npmjs.com/package/es6-promise) module is used throughout this module so it should not be problematic to bind the promises returned by this module with any Promises/A+ compliant library.
+> You must bring your own ES6 Promise compatible polyfill, I suggest [es6-promise](https://github.com/jakearchibald/es6-promise).

 ## Usage